uranusjr/sqlian/docs/source/quickstart.rst

 Did I mention you can insert multiple rows at one go?
 Yeah, you can.

-It's easy to update data as well:
+It's also easy to update data:

 .. code-block:: python

     db.update('person', where={'name': 'Adam'}, set={'main_language': 'CSS'})

-Notice the key order does not matter.
-Remember that time you forget a `WHERE` clause and mistakenly wipe the whole table?
-Put it first so you don't miss it next time.
+Notice the key ordering does not matter.

 You'd guess how deletion works by now, so let's add a little twist: